codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 ### Features & enhancements
 Here are the features and enhancements included in Codefresh On-Premises v2.3.

+#### Migrate container registry from GCR to GAR
+In this release, we have migrated our container registry from Google Container Registry (GCR) to Google Artifact Registry (GAR).
+GAR extends the capabilities of GCR with support for both container images and non-container artifacts.
+Enjoy the benefits of this change.

 #### Pipelines: New `strict_fail_fast` to control pipelines
 You’re probably familiar with the `fail_fast` flag available for steps in Codefresh pipelines.
 The flag determines the pipeline’s behavior when there is a step failure.
 Accordingly, when set to `false`, the pipeline continues execution and returns a Build status of `Build completed successfully`.
 But what if you want to indicate that a step failed in the Build status even when the pipeline completes execution?
 Enter our new `strict_fail_fast` flag!
 Now, you can indicate that the step failed execution by simply adding `strict_fail_fast` to the step and setting it to `true`.
 After the pipeline completes execution, the Build status is designated as Failed.